ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the app or job resource that you want to receive events; for example, `myapp`.
 If needed, use the `--path` option to further qualify an app destination.
 This value is **required**.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the ping event subscription.
+<dd>The name of the cron event subscription.
 Use a name that is unique within the project.
 <ul>
 	<li>The name must begin and end with a lowercase alphanumeric character.</li>
 	<li>The name must be 253 characters or fewer and can contain lowercase letters, numbers, periods (.), and hyphens (-).</li>